Follow The Prince

 He started his namesake label in 1991.
 In 1998 he planted his estate vineyard, Lindsay Vineyard, located near Graton in the Russian River Valley and named it in honor of his father.
 The 14-acre Lindsay Vineyard is planted to three rootstocks and five clones of Pinot Noir.
 In 2003 he built a gravity-flow winery overlooking this vineyard.

-The Pinot Noir lineup includes a Russian River Valley appellation blend, a Ulises Valdez Vineyard Russian River Valley Pinot Noir, a Lindsay Vineyard Russian River Valley Pinot Noir, and a Hyde Vineyard Carneros Pinot Noir.
+The Paul Hobbs Pinot Noir lineup includes a Russian River Valley appellation blend, a Ulises Valdez Vineyard (UV-SL) Russian River Valley Pinot Noir, a Lindsay Vineyard Russian River Valley Pinot Noir, a Goldrock Estate Sonoma Coast Pinot Noir, and a Hyde Vineyard Carneros Pinot Noir.
 There is also small-lot, vineyard-designated Chardonnay and Cabernet Sauvignon.
-A second label, Crossbarn by Paul Hobbs offers appellation blends at lower prices.
-The wines are sold primarily through a mailing list.
-Tours and tasting are available by appointment to mailing list members (707-824-9879x21).
+A second label, CrossBarn by Paul Hobbs offers appellation blends at lower prices.
+Both Paul Hobbs and CrossBarn wineries produce Pinot Noir, Chardonnay and Cabernet Sauvignon, and are located in Sebastopol for which fruit is grown in both Sonoma and Napa counties.

 Reviewed Wines